steveghana/steveghana/README.md

 - 👯 I’m looking to collaborate on large scale microservices architecture project

 - 💬 Ask me about anything, it will be an honor to help
-- 📫 How to reach me: at boatengstephen707@gmail.com
+- 📫 You can reach me: at boatengstephen707@gmail.com

 - ⚡ Resume ...
 -->